 Made from a combination of leather and textile construction, these shoes have a synthetic sole that is non-marking and provides excellent grip.
 An EVA foam midsole adds comfort and a breathable, moisture-wicking Dri-Lex lining keeps feet cool and dry.
 Add a 360-degree lacing system with rawhide laces and rust-proof eyelets and these are a dependable shoe for boating.

 Here is a very special boat shoe.
 It features a full-grain leather upper and slip-resistant outsole that is non-marking for grip and stability.
 The inner pigskin lining of the removable and washable liners contains antimicrobial Ortholite which provides cushioning comfort.

 The shoe design includes Airmesh lining plus Airmesh windows at strategic locations (heel, tongue, sides) for additional cooling and offers quick-drying solutions.
 These are probably one of the best women’s sailing shoes and are described by users as light and sporty.

 That pretty much makes them suitable for more than just boating.
 If you are seeking a flexible shoe that is not only comfortable and stylish but does what it is designed for when on the water or off, then these are certainly a good selection to make.

-Featuring a black and yellow color combination, these ladies sailing shoes really stand out.
-They have a stretch polyester mesh construction, which is tear resistant, with a rubber wave grip sole.
-Complete with drainage holes, these shoes can also be tossed into the laundry for washing.
+Featuring a black and yellow color combination, these lady’s sailing shoes really stand out.
+They have a stretch polyester mesh construction, which is tear-resistant, with a rubber wave grip sole.

 If you do wash them, remember to use the cold water setting.
 Also, do not dry them in direct sunlight or in a dryer.
 Your best bet is to air dry at room temperature.
 Users generally like these shoes but some find the sole to be ineffective in the comfort department.